-This launch event marks the beginning of a new chapter for SaferSpaces; under the management of the CSPS and the guidance of the Advisory Group as a central online portal that will inform and support the implementation of the integrated, knowledge-based approach to violence and crime prevention advocated by the White Paper on Safety and Security.
+This launch marks the beginning of a new chapter for SaferSpaces, under the management of the Civilian Secretariat for Police Service (CSPS) and the guidance of an Advisory Group.
+SaferSpaces is envisioned to serve as a key support mechanism for the implementation of the 2016 White Paper on Safety and Security, which advocates an integrated approach towards violence and crime prevention informed by a sound knowledge base and active community participation.
 The objectives of the event are to:

-- Officially announce and launch the new SaferSpaces management by the Civilian Secretariat for Police Service as well as the cross-sectoral Advisory Group;
+- Officially announce and launch the new SaferSpaces management by the CSPS as well as the cross-sectoral Advisory Group;

 - Raise awareness about the 2016 White Paper on Safety and Security and the role of SaferSpaces in supporting its integrated, knowledge-based approach to violence and crime prevention;

-- Foster a solid network of cross-sectoral practitioners in the field of community safety and violence and crime prevention in South Africa; and share ideas and best practices with regards to community safety as well as violence and crime prevention – with a view to possible replication.
+- Foster a solid, cross-sectoral network of practitioners in the field of community safety and violence and crime prevention in South Africa; and share ideas and best practices with regards to community safety as well as violence and crime prevention – with a view to possible replication.

-The responsibility for managing SaferSpaces is being assumed by the Civilian Secretariat for Police Service (CSPS) by May 2017 as a support mechanism to the implementation of the 2016 White Paper on Safety and Security.
-The purpose of the revised policy is to promote an integrated, holistic approach to safety and security, and to provide substance and direction to achieving the National Development Plan’s objectives of Building Safer Communities.
+In May 2017, the CSPS assumed the responsibility for managing SaferSpaces with the support and guidance of a cross-sectoral Advisory Group.
+As highlighted earlier, SaferSpaces aims to serve as a support mechanism for the implementation of the 2016 White Paper on Safety and Security.
+The purpose of this revised policy is to promote an integrated, holistic approach to safety and security, and to provide substance and direction to achieving the National Development Plan’s objectives of Building Safer Communities.

 Interventions and programmes employed must be based on demonstrated and proven results.
 The availability of data is a critical component of planning and evaluating strategies and interventions.
-The collection of reliable data to inform evidence-based interventions is an essential component of … crime and violence prevention.
+The collection of reliable data to inform evidence-based interventions is an essential component of crime and violence prevention.